free workshop: get booked out locally on july 17th →

 A record of the specific Services you selected, including all relevant descriptions and specifications as they appeared at the time of purchase, is maintained by Provider and is available to Client via the Client Portal or upon request.

-Client engages Provider on a non-exclusive basis to perform services relating to the business of Client and its affiliates as requested by Client from time to time during the Term, including the services described by the selections made in the “Your Investment” section above (Services).
+The Client engages the Provider to perform services related to the business of the Client and its affiliates ("Services") as requested from time to time during the Term.
+The specific Services included in this engagement are those described in the "Your Investment" section above.

 Client Agrees to: